libremesh/pirania/README.md

      /usr/bin/captive-portal sets up iptables rules to capture traffic /etc/init.d/pitbull-uhttpd starts a uhttpd on port 2055 that replies any request with a redirect towards a preset URL

+     /usr/libexec/rpcd/lime-voucher ubus pitbull API (this is used by the web frontend) /usr/share/rpcd/acl.d/voucher.json ACL for the ubus pitbull API

 luasrc/ contains the luci-app to manage vouchers
 ```